EYcab/Insight-coding-challenge/README.md

-# Insight-challenge

-My solution to the Coding challenge is in: Codes Inside you could find: wc_input    #I have input 3 text files for testng wc_output count.py    #This code is for counting words median.py   #This code is for getting the medians run.sh
+#My solution to the Coding challenge is in: Codes
+Inside you could find:
+wc_input    I have input 3 text files for testng wc_output count.py    This code is for counting words median.py   This code is for getting the medians run.sh
-#There are other text files producing during the code running
+There are other text files producing during the code running

-The Maze project has 3 main files: main.cpp
+#The Maze project has 3 main files:
+main.cpp
 Maze.cpp
 Maze.h